Luxury tax: United States

 In November 1991, The United States Congress enacted a luxury tax and was signed by President George H. W. Bush.
 The goal of the tax was to generate additional revenues to reduce the federal budget deficit.
 This tax was levied on material goods such as watches, expensive furs, boats, yachts, private jet planes, jewelry and expensive cars.
 Congress enacted a 10 percent luxury surcharge tax on boats over $100,000, cars over $30,000, aircraft over $250,000, and furs and jewelry over $10,000.
 The federal government estimated that it would raise $9 billion in excess revenues over the following five-year period.
 However, only two years after its imposition, in August 1993, at the behest of the luxury yacht industry, President Bill Clinton and Congress eliminated the "luxury tax" citing a loss in jobs.
 The luxury automobile tax remained in effect until 2002.

-In sports, the Luxury tax is the incremental tax team owners have to pay for their teams going over the salary cap, basically a financial penalty for high-spending teams.
+In sports, the Luxury tax is the incremental tax team owners have to pay for their teams going over the salary cap, acting as a financial penalty for high-spending teams.

 A common misconception is that tampons and other menstrual products are taxed as a "luxury item" because they are subject to sales tax in 30 states as of February 2021.
 In actuality, they are simply subject to the normal state sales tax rate in states where they are not tax exempt.
 Such tax exempt consumer products vary from state to state, but are usually limited to food, prescription drugs, and more rarely, clothing.